AlessandroAvi/Master_Thesis/README.md

 # IDEA OF THE PROJECT

+## PART 1 : implementation of a simulation + application on nucelo F401RE

 The project in this repository is the code that I developed for my master thesis.
 The project is an application of continual/on line learning on NN/ CNN applied on microcontrollers (in my case initally a NUCELO STM32 F401RE and in future a OpenMV camera).
 The main objective of the project is to deploy a NN model on a microcontroller and be able to train the last layer while the microcontroller perform inferences, from this the name continual learning.
 Not only the models should be able to fine tune its last layer and improve the predictions on the original classes, but it should also be able to exand its dimensions in order to predict new possible classes (if it's a classification model).